MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

     When the sync process finishes, the database has been converted.

 ## Next steps
 You can now begin the manage tenants of the database.
--   If you have single tenant deployment, there is basically no change in the way you manage a tenant compared with before the conversion.
+-   If you have single tenant deployment, there is basically no change in the way you manage the tenant compared with before the conversion.
--   If you have a multitenant deployment, the distinction between the *tenant database* and *tenant* introduces a paradigm to managing your tenants. you a there are several new PowerShell cmdlets .
-We recommend that you that you can use the
+-   If you have a multitenant deployment, the distinction between the *tenant database* and *tenant* introduces a new paradigm for managing your tenants.
+This is supported by several additional Powershell cmdlets.

+    To get started, we recommend that you follow these steps:
+    1. Dismount the existing tenant from the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance bu using the Dismount-NAVTenant cmdlet.
+    2. Mount the database as a tenant database to the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance by using the Mount-NAVTenantdatabase cmdlet.
+    3. Mount the tenant to the tenant database by using the Mount-NAVTenant cmdlet.
+    4. Synchronize the tenant database with the application by using the Sync-NAVTenantDatabase cmdlet.

+    For more information, see [Managing Tenants in a Shared Schema Database](manage-tenant-shared-schems.md).

 ## See Also
 [Microsoft Dynamics NAV Windows PowerShell Cmdlets](Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md)
 [Migrating to Multitenancy](Migrating-to-Multitenancy.md)